 Jeffrey B. Dubner is an Associate at Cohen Milstein and a member of the Antitrust practice group, having joined the firm in 2011.
 In this role, Mr. Dubner represents a broad range of individuals, businesses, and unions in civil litigation, with a focus on multi-district class actions and antitrust litigation.
 He has represented both plaintiffs and defendants in antitrust matters, dealing with the application of the Sherman Act in industries from health care and financial services to professional sports and publishing.
+The American Antitrust Institute honored him for Outstanding Litigation Achievement by a Young Lawyer in 2016, and both The National Law Journal and Super Lawyers have named him a Rising Star.

 Mr. Dubner is currently litigating the following matters: